bznick98/Focus_Stacking/README.md

 * Support colored image for laplacian method.
 (Done!)
 * Fix align image error for laplacian method, there is no align step right now.
 * Add GUI to the tool, make it easy to use for non-tech photography community.
+* A more comprehensive homepage of Focus Stacking is setup, link is given at the top of the page.